-Everything here I have read and can recommend as worthwhile reading.
+Everything here we have read and can heartily recommend.

 Published in 2015, this is the ultimate Lightroom user’s book in my opinion.
 If you only buy one Lightroom book, this is it.
 Read my short review here.